kailash-manasarovar/statement/docs/timeline/2024/may.md

 - Porn gangs were watching of course, as well as international security services.
 - The coup began in late March/April, after the redundancies, and the actual work (not much in the end) they did [at the end of April](https://github.com/Souptacular/hudsonjameson.com/commits?author=Souptacular&since=2025-04-24&until=2025-04-30), on the run up to Bali, did not require anything like the amount of people who met me initially or three whole teams plus their managers.
 - I wonder who gave the original order for this.
-- Did they intentionally time the coup to coincide with the [drug porn-gang prep](april.md#drugged-in-the-street-by-dénia-gypsies)?
 - Was it David and Jordi, Ajay, or their Spanish underlings?
+- Did they intentionally time the coup to coincide with the [Dénia porn-gang drugging and sedated training](april.md#drugged-in-the-street-by-dénia-gypsies)?
-- Were the gangs live-streaming these constant *humiliations* as part of the porn genre?
+- Were the gangs live-streaming these constant *humiliations* at work as part of the porn genre?
 - Was this particular humiliation - like the [zkSync increasing pressure](../2023/june.md#elon), building up in step with the Denia porn-gangs on the run up to [12th June 2023](../2023/june.md#monday-12th-june-2023) - intended in the same way to build up pressure in step on the run up to [Bali](#bali)?
 - Did Alicia, Ajay, Aman, and mushroom man know about the sedated spy-cam porn conspiracy, live-streaming from my apartment?
 - Did they know that whoever had ordered the coup was working with a prolific serial-killing porn-gang based in Dénia?